Claim your tax back when leaving the UK

 What if I still have income from the UK?

 You cannot claim back any National Insurance when you leave, but it is not necessarily lost for you.
 Anything you’ve paid might count towards benefits in the country you’re moving to if it has a social security agreement with the UK.
-The surprising good news is that you can claim some UK benefits while abroad, such as Jobseeker’s Allowance if you’re looking for work in a European Economic Area (EEA) country.
+The surprisingly good news is that you can claim some UK benefits while abroad, such as Jobseeker’s Allowance if you’re looking for work in a European Economic Area (EEA) country.

 What to expect if you are moving abroad as a UK citizen